-No need to be locked into month-long lead times for traditional media like TV and print, when you can have a new advert out via your social media channels in less than a few hours, if you need to.
+No lock-in into long lead times like with traditional media.
+You can easily set-up and run a new advert on your social media channels in less than a few hours.

-For customers, this reactiveness can makes your brand seem more engaging and “on it”.
-You can talk to them in a much more personal and real-time way.
+For customers, this makes your brand seem more current, more topical, more relevant.
+They can engage with your brand in a more personal and real-time way.

 But e-Commerce supported by martech gives you so many opportunities to grow your brand with customers online.
 Sell exclusive products.
 Sell additional services.
 Create a trusted channel straight from you to the customer.